Daily Reprieve: A.A. for Atheists & Agnostics – Review

 Translating the Big Book into secular language, one day at a time: A review of Daily Reprieve: A.A. for Atheists & Agnostics (2017)

-By Joe C.
+Review by Joe C.

 “No one knows for certain whether God is or isn’t, so being asked to make that Hobson’s choice is pointless…”